bmatsuo-at-luthersystems/elps/docs/lang.md

 ##Expressions

-An expression is either an atom or a sequence of atoms delimited by parenthesis `(...)`.
+An expression is either an atom or a sequence of expressions delimited by parenthesis `(...)`.
 An environment evaluates one expression at a time, evaluating each sub-expression before evaluating the main expression.
 Expressions may also be *quoted* by prefixing it with an single quote `'`.
 Quoted expressions are discussed in depth along with [expression evaluation](#markdown-header-expression-evaluation).

 ##Atoms